university-of-southern-maine-physics/labjack-controller/README.md

 + [LJM](https://labjack.com/support/software/installers/ljm)
 + [Python for LJM](https://labjack.com/support/software/installers/ljm)

-All other requirements will be automatically aqquired by `pip`; see `setup.py` for a complete list of all requirements that will be automatically obtained.
+All other requirements will be automatically acquired by `pip`; see `setup.py` for a complete list of all requirements that will be automatically obtained.

 ## Sample Usage

+Multiple demonstrations of library functions are located in the `demos` folder.
+However, getting started with full streaming is as easy as

 ```python
 from labjackcontroller.labtools import LabjackReader